jh3nd3rs0n/jargyle/README.md

 ```

 #### 4. 11.
-2. Enabling DTLS for UDP Traffic
+2. Using DTLS for UDP Traffic

-You can have DTLS for UDP traffic through SOCKS server chaining under the following condition:
+You can use DTLS for UDP traffic through SOCKS server chaining under the following condition:

 -   The other SOCKS server accepts DTLS connections.